Indigenous Mentorship Network of Ontario

 PARTNERS

-THANK YOU TO ALL OF OUR PARTNERS for MAKING the Indigenous mentorship network of ontario 2023 summer institute A REALITY.
+THANK YOU TO ALL OUR PARTNERS for MAKING the Indigenous mentorship network of ontario 2023 summer institute A REALITY.

 McMaster University LogoIndigenous Mentorship Network of Ontario LogoStoryCentre Canada LogoTelus Logo